 Many times, we want to express contrasting or contradictory ideas when we're writing, not necessarily the direct opposite.

 So, for example, you may be drafting the phrase, "They were no longer prosperous times.
 They were …" Hmm.
 If not prosperous times, then what kind of times?

 Depending on the type of scene you're trying to set, any one of those antonyms could work.
 And that's what it all boils down to.
 Antonyms allow us to paint clear and concise pictures when chosen accordingly.

 - Opposite Word: This online opposite word finder is the closest to a true dictionary of antonyms.
 Simply enter a word, and then with a click of a button, the antonym appears.

 - Rhyme Zone: Although created for children, even adults can use this tool.
 Much like the other resources, this quick and easy-to-use dictionary offers a simple format and easy-to-understand vocabulary items.

 Antonyms help create prose that sparkles by offering sharp and illuminating contrasts.
-A dictionary of opposite words, also known as an antonym finder, is an essential tool of the successful writer.
+A robust vocabulary, including synonyms and antonyms, is an essential tool of the successful writer.